-However, note that melatonin in excess can inhibit the thyroid, adrenals and immune system, and may inhibit your body’s natural production of melatonin.
+However, note that exogenous melatonin in excess can inhibit the thyroid, adrenals and immune system, and may inhibit your body’s natural production of melatonin.

 Ideally, it’s best to increase levels of melatonin naturally with exposure to bright sunlight in the daytime (along with full spectrum light in the winter) and by avoiding blue light at night from screens after 8pm.
 Your bedroom should be completely dark so no light is coming in from the outside.
 5-HTP should not be used during pregnancy or lactation, or by individuals taking antidepressants or anxiety drugs or those with cardiovascular disease.
 Always discuss with your health care practitioner prior to using.

-The take away message: honor and respect your body’s innate natural rhythm and value the importance of quality sleep.
+The take away message: honor and respect your body’s innate natural circadian rhythm and value the importance of quality sleep.
 Less screen time, shut down all electronic devices around 8pm and always unplug the WiFi router in your home.
 Dim the lights in your home around 8pm.
 Get your butt in bed no later than 10pm and rise with the sun.
 Sleep in a pitch dark bedroom.
 Go to bed and get up at the same time every day (even on the weekends).
 Consider taking some magnesium to sleep better.
 Sweet dreams!